ITCGamesProg2/jp25-arenafighter/Solid.md

 it also kept our code clean and seperated and independent which helped with preventing and solving any bugs we ran into.

-Our SRP, OCP and DIP are built into out observer and strategy patterns so the UML Diagrams are the same for this section also:
+Our SRP, OCP and DIP are built into our observer and strategy patterns so the UML Diagrams are the same for this section also:

 ```mermaid
 classDiagram